gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```

 If header's `TX INFO` bit is high the sender's device and bus id are included in the packet.
+In the example below device id `11` of bus id `0.0.0.1` send to device id `12` of bus id `0.0.0.1`.

 ```cpp
  __________________________________________________